 Meet Your Match

 Finding your perfect foundation depends on multiple items, including your skin type, skin tone and type of finish you prefer.
 “It really depends on your skin and the climate you live in, as well as the finish you prefer, but generally a liquid set with translucent powder is the longest-lasting,” says Thomas.
-“The powder helps lock in your foundation and provides a bit more longevity.”
-Baraf adds that since everyone’s skin chemistry is different, trial and error to find your perfect match is sometimes an inevitable reality.
+“The powder helps lock in your foundation and provides a bit more longevity,” Baraf adds that since everyone’s skin chemistry is different, using trial and error to find your perfect match is sometimes an inevitable reality.

 When trying to color match, Baraf suggests looking at your face, neck and chest to really see your undertone and color.
 “Make sure you are mak[ing] an informed decision based on the whole picture,” she says.
 Your cheeks might be rosy at the moment, but you still have a golden undertone.
 “Once you decide if you have more golden or cool undertones, choose three colors that you think might work and do a Goldilocks test — use the jawline as your test spot to swatch them and see which of the three connects the most seamlessly into the big picture.”